|How do I volunteer?||

 All you need to do is put up $10 which we consider a 'good-faith' payment and after you've put in your 12 hours of work you get back a $20 dealer voucher.
 We found this to work well as our volunteers tend to work for the convention instead of seeing it as a way to get a free badge without making a consorted effort.

 Also, if you work 8+ hours a day (if you're out-of-town) you get crash space at the convention.
 We don't cram our volunteer crash spaces like similar conventions which some are notoriously known for putting 10+ people in a room.
-We also make sure you're well-fed all weekend long in our volunteer con suite.
-We have a lot of returning volunteers who come back every year to help us out.
+We will keep a constant supply of snacks available for general volunteers however we will no longer be providing meals.
+We do have a lot of returning volunteers who come back every year to help us out.

 We try to make sure our volunteers are in good spirits for the duration of the convention.
 We believe that volunteers who are in good spirits do ensure that our attendees have a good time too.
 If you have any grievances then please inform the HR department who will take care of you.

 |What is the difference between a RANGER and a GENERAL volunteer||

 A RANGER (Staff) volunteer is a volunteer who was recruited or asked to help out a department.
 They are generally arranged by the department head/coordinator.
 They have additional benefits including crash space arrangements, receive a free t-shirt and access to a special invite-only after-con event held on Sunday evening.
-They are expected to work longer hours than General Volunteers.
+They are expected to work much longer hours than General Volunteers.